dotnet/AspNetCore.Docs/aspnetcore/blazor/webassembly-native-dependencies.md

 The .NET WebAssembly build tools are based on [Emscripten](https://emscripten.org/), a compiler toolchain for the web platform.
 To install the .NET WebAssembly build tools, use either of the following approaches:

 * Select the optional component in the Visual Studio installer.
-* Run `dotnet workload install wasm-tools` from an administrative command prompt.
+* Run `dotnet workload install wasm-tools` in a command shell.

 Add native dependencies to a Blazor WebAssembly app by adding `NativeFileReference` items in the app's project file.
 When the project is built, each `NativeFileReference` is passed to Emscripten by the .NET WebAssembly build tools so that they are compiled and linked into the runtime.
 Next, [`p/invoke`](/dotnet/standard/native-interop/pinvoke) into the native code from the app's .NET code.